 Rotator cuff tears are a very common source of shoulder pain.
-Rotator cuff surgery is an option for those who do not respond to non-surgical treatments.
-Whether you had surgery for a full thickness rotator cuff tear or a partial rotator cuff tear, recovery from rotator cuff surgery can be a lengthy process.
-More so than surgery on the knee, elbow, hip or ankle — surgery on the shoulder, even though it is arthroscopic, usually produces significant pain and stiffness.
-Attention to detail can usually minimize the risk of complications.
+Rotator cuff surgery becomes an option for you if you do not respond to non-surgical treatments.
+Whether you had or are thinking about surgery for a full thickness rotator cuff tear or a partial rotator cuff tear, recovery from rotator cuff surgery can be a lengthy process.
+Surgery on the shoulder, even though it is arthroscopic, usually produces significant pain and stiffness.

 Recovery from rotator cuff surgery